itzTedx/foneflip/README.md

 **Technical:**

-- Built with Next.js and React.
+- Built with Next.js 15 and React 19.
 - Provides a user interface for managing products, collections, orders, users, and vendors.
 - Integrates with shared UI components (`@ziron/ui`), authentication (`@ziron/auth`), and data from the database (`@ziron/db`).
 - Implements advanced features like caching (Redis + Next.js), role-based navigation, and real-time updates via WebSockets.
 - Uses Tailwind CSS for styling and shadcn/ui for consistent UI patterns.
+- Features drag-and-drop functionality with `@dnd-kit`, rich text editing with TipTap, and file management with AWS S3.

 **Business:**